 ● There are key omissions to the draft Bill including government action in relation to internet companies and what it sees as harm, and democratic integrity.

 ● The Bill should provide for promoting authoritative information and sources as well as a requirement to include news content by Tier 1 internet companies so that internet users are exposed to news as part of a healthy society.

 ● The role of the public should be enhanced under the Online Safety Bill including citizen voice and participation.

 ● Media literacy should be strengthened from how it is presently set out in the draft Bill. as a key part of citizen-supporting methods of tackling the problems in our information environment.

 - Full Fact fights bad information.
 We’re a team of independent fact checkers, technologists, researchers, and policy specialists who find, expose and counter the harm it does.

 - Bad information damages public debate, risks public health, and erodes public trust.
 So we tackle it in four ways.
-We check claims made by politicians, public institutions, in the media and online.
-We ask people to correct the record where possible to reduce the spread of specific claims.
-We campaign for system changes to help make bad information rarer and less harmful, and we advocate for high standards in public debate.
+We check claims made by politicians, public institutions, in the media and online and we ask people to correct the record where possible to reduce the spread of specific claims.
+We campaign for systems changes to help make bad information rarer and less harmful, and we advocate for higher standards.

 - Full Fact is a registered charity.
 We're funded by individual donations, charitable trusts, and by other funders.
 We receive funding from both Facebook and Google.
 Details of our funding can be found on our website.